iamromulan/cellular-modem-wiki/quectel/sdxlemur/sdxlemur_m.2_to_eth.md

 ```

 What these commands do:
 * `AT+QCFG="data_interface"`: Configures network port/diag port communication via PCIe and USB.
 First parameter is for network communication; 0 is USB and 1 is PCIe.
 Second parameter is for diagnostics port; only option is 0 for USB.
 Note that even when in PCIe mode for network, the USB port is still available for a connection.
-It seems that the modem will request a second IP address from the carrier using a different APN profile.
-There's a command though that's supposed to enable using the same APN on page 41/42 of the 07-31-2023 AT Doc in the [RM520N-GL Resource Repository](https://github.com/iamromulan/RM520N-GL) This *should* all work of course if your cell carrier will allow a second IP to be assigned to the SIM/LINE.
-I will have to play with this more.
 *  `AT+QETH="eth_driver","r8125",1`: This configures which ethernet driver to load at module boot.
 This is the correct driver for the RTL8125 ethernet chipset.
 You can run `AT+QETH="eth_driver"` to get a list of options; I believe only one can be enabled.
 The first parameter is the name of the driver, and the second parameter is a bool to enable or disable.
 * `AT+QCFG="pcie/mode"`: 1 = RC (Root Complex), IE host.
 0 = EP (Endpoint), for use in a device that has the RC
 *  `AT+QCFG="usbnet",1`: NIC data call method in USB ECM mode.
 1=ECM (Ethernet Control Model) Internally, even if there wasn't a physical ethernet port for it to use, the modem sets itself up to maintain the connection itself in this mode.
 Look into what ECM is to know why.
 *  `AT+QMAPWAC`: enable or disable mobile AP auto dial: 0=disable 1=enable (reboot to take effect).
 You can run `AT+QMAPWAC?` to get what it is currently saved as/set to.
 My findings: Think of it as a universal auto connect setting.
 If its set to 0 the radio will connect (or does it?) so you can see signal stats, but will not get an IP address from the carrier.
 In most USB modes (except ECM) its up to the device it's connected to in order to finish that process.
 If you set it to 1, it will always request an IP after registering with the network.
 *   `AT+CGDCONT`: Set APN command.
 Run `AT+CGDCONT` to see what APN profiles 1 through 8 are set to.
 To clear an APN just send = and the number of the profile you want to clear.
 For example, if i wanted to clear APN profile 1 I would send `AT+CGDCONT=1` To set an APN you specify the profile number, the protocol (IPV4, IPV6, or IPV4V6 for both) then the APN.
 For example if I wanted to set APN 1 as APNGOESHERE using both IPV4 and IPV6 i would send `AT+CGDCONT=1,"IPV4V6","APNGOESHERE"`
 	* Note: Your APN will be auto filled either way based on the SIM and what the modems built in MDM profile knows about it.
 Sometimes you want to use a different APN than what it uses.
 Normally you can just manually set this by running the command and it will stick.
 In certain scenarios though like when you switch from SIM1 to SIM2 then back to SIM1 or vice versa, the APN will go back to the one in its MBN profile.
 Run `AT+CGDCONT?"` to find out.
-A script that locks an ICCID to an APN is on my hit list.
 * `AT+QPRTPARA=1`: Supposed to save current config to memory.
 Not that you need to, but l always run it just in case.

 ..after running `AT+CFUN=1,1` the modem will reboot and you should get a local IP address assigned from the ethernet port.
 192.168.225.x normally.

 ## After a firmware Flash; After first time setup

-### After a firmware Flash these commands need ran to get back online
 #
 #### If you are not in ECM mode (AT+QCFG="usbnet",1) then you need to do this first:
 ```